anacosix/SafeCommuteCompanionApp/README.md

 Also change the name of the device on line 167 in safe-commute-companion_project/app/src/main/java/com/punchthrough/blestarterappandroid/MainActivity.kt to the name that you gave your Arduino board in the Arduino sketch.

-After these changes build an .apk-file and download it onto your device to test your app (only Android OS supported).
+After these changes build an .apk-file and download it onto your mobile device to test your app (only Android OS supported).